Chasing the Total Eclipse

 11:28—it was the tiniest of slivers, and I marveled at how light it still was in the world with just the tiniest fragment imaginable visible—

-11:29—the sun slipped behind the moon and darkness fell like a heavy curtain.
-People began to howl, and I found myself swearing inadvertently as the ebony moon was revealed, shining in silent splendor, backlit by a bright thin rim, with white rays extending from the black pupil into the dark, slate-grey skies tinged with blue.
-I spun in circles beneath the darkness and saw the reaching jagged mountains painted dark maroon.
-It was unlike dusk, unlike dawn, unlike night—unlike anything except itself.
+11:29—the sun slipped behind the moon, and darkness fell like a heavy curtain.
+People began to howl, and I found myself swearing inadvertently as the ebony moon was revealed, shining in silent splendor, backlit by a bright thin rim, with white rays extending from the black pupil into the dark, navy-grey skies.
+I spun in circles beneath the darkness and saw the jagged mountains painted dark maroon.
+It was unlike dusk, unlike dawn, unlike night—unlike anything, except itself.
 Chaos swelled as we gazed in disbelief at the luminous black silhouette—the black hole, a black portal—and cheers and applause climaxed and echoed over the hills.

 I might have believed in God after that; I might have believed in anything.

 Before the frost could gather, before the enormity of the turning planets could be grasped, and before our eyes had adjusted to the darkness, the sun's rays burst back above the top of the black stone and we were forced to look away.
 The light spilled over the landscape and melted the haze from the mountains, dissipating our clouds of cold breath as we gasped and squinted and applauded wildly and our hearts pounded heavy in our ears, each of us filled with a strange buoyancy and connection, as if we had all witnessed a thing not for mortal eyes and lived.

 The moon had held us captive with her silhouette for one hundred and thirty-five seconds, but it only felt like thirty, perhaps to her as well, as she absorbed our adoration.
 All too soon, she had slipped modestly from the spotlight and back into shadow, again just a